Putnami

 • production

-Each environment has its own deployment, configuration, and data scope.
+Each environment has its own deployment, configuration, data boundary, and observable state.

 Platform